Darleys

 What should I wear to Darleys?

-The 2019 refurbishment was explicitly aimed at making the restaurant more accessible, and the venue now spans breakfast through tasting menus.
+The 2019 refurbishment was explicitly aimed at making the restaurant more accessible, the venue now spans breakfast through tasting menus.
 Smart casual is appropriate for dinner; the bistro and breakfast formats are relaxed enough that you would not look out of place in everyday clothes.
 The room is styled and considered, so dressing down beyond that would feel mismatched.

 Is Darleys good for a special occasion?

-Yes, and its history backs that up: Darleys was the go-to Derby address for birthdays, anniversaries and graduations before the 2019 rebrand.
+Yes, its history backs that up: Darleys was the go-to Derby address for birthdays, anniversaries and graduations before the 2019 rebrand.
 The current owners have kept the tasting menu format and the riverside mill setting while making the room less stuffy.
 Ask for a window table on the upper level or a terrace seat when booking for maximum occasion impact.

 Is Darleys worth the price?

 At a single £ price tier for a Michelin Plate restaurant with a seasonal menu drawing on Derbyshire and regional producers, the value proposition is strong.
-Specific dishes including venison with Wye Valley asparagus and a Derbyshire rib of beef with braised cheek have received consistent praise, and competitive pricing is explicitly noted.
+Specific dishes including venison with Wye Valley asparagus and a Derbyshire rib of beef with braised cheek have received consistent praise, competitive pricing is explicitly noted.
 Compared to what you would pay for equivalent Michelin-recognised cooking in London, this is a clear regional advantage.